The Game of Love (Santana song)

-"The Game of Love" is a song by American rock band Santana from their 18th studio album, Shaman (2002).
+"The Game of Love" is a song by American rock band Santana from their 19th studio album, Shaman (2002).
 The vocal performance on the song is by Michelle Branch.
 It was composed by Gregg Alexander (as Alex Ander) and Rick Nowels.
-The song was released as a single on September 23, 2002, and won a Grammy Award for "Best Pop Collaboration with Vocals", as well as peaking at number five on the Billboard Hot 100 singles chart.
-The song also reached the top 10 in Canada, New Zealand, and six European countries.
+The song was released as a single on September 23, 2002, and won a Grammy Award for Best Pop Collaboration with Vocals.
+Commercially, "The Game of Love" peaked at number five on the US Billboard Hot 100 chart and topped the Billboard Adult Contemporary chart, becoming that ranking's most successful track of 2003.
+The song additionally reached the top 10 in Canada, New Zealand, Nicaragua, Panama, and seven European countries.

 Background

 The song had originally been recorded with New Radicals frontman Gregg Alexander, but album producer Clive Davis felt a female voice would maximize the song's appeal and a recording of Santana performing "The Game of Love" with Tina Turner as vocalist was completed.
 When Turner declined to participate in making a video for the track, Davis recruited Macy Gray to record a replacement vocal.
 When Davis was not satisfied with that version, Michelle Branch was asked to record the song, with Branch's rhythm guitar playing also added to the track.
 Branch said, "It was the first time for me to sing somebody else's song.
 Usually I'm like: 'Oh I want it this way' and I'm in charge...I didn't meet [Carlos Santana at the recording session], I didn't know what was going on...It felt to me like wow it seems like there's so much at stake, I'm going to go in there and just sing my heart out and just cross my fingers."

 The Tina Turner version of "The Game of Love" was issued on the 2007 retrospective Ultimate Santana.
 Santana said "There's only one Tina Turner...No one can hit a note like Tina Turner...I love Michelle [Branch] and she did a great interpretation of it.
 It's just that with all honor and respect to Michelle, there's the girl and there's the woman, and Michelle is unfolding into a woman...but it takes time to go from a girl into a woman."